Which spirulina supplements are best?

 What is spirulina?

 Spirulina is a cyanobacterium that’s cultivated worldwide for human and animal consumption.
-The majority of commercially-available spirulina is cultivated from California, Mexico and parts of Africa.
+Most commercially-available spirulina is grown in California, Mexico and parts of Africa.
 Spirulina has a long history of human consumption that dates back to the Aztecs.
-Spirulina is a popular ingredient in healthy food and shakes, thanks to its nutritional content.
+Spirulina is a popular ingredient in healthy food and shakes thanks to its nutritional content.

 Spirulina health benefits

-According to the NIH, spirulina has hypoglycemic, antihypertensive and hypolipidemic properties, meaning it may naturally stimulate insulin production, reduce blood pressure and help with cholesterol.
+According to the National Institutes of Health, spirulina has hypoglycemic, antihypertensive and hypolipidemic properties, meaning it may naturally stimulate insulin production, reduce blood pressure and help with cholesterol.
 Additionally, spirulina has a high protein content, making it an ideal protein source for many vegans.
 Spirulina is generally nutritious, as it’s high in minerals, essential fatty acids and vitamins such as vitamin B12.
 Users of spirulina often feel the supplement gives them an energy boost and healthier skin.

 Types of spirulina supplements

 The two most popular types of spirulina supplements are spirulina tablets and spirulina powder.
 Spirulina powder is the preferred form of spirulina for people that want to add it to their drinks or food.
 Spirulina tablets are the easiest way to add spirulina to your diet, although they typically don’t have as much protein in a single serving.
-Unless they’re made with gelatin, most spirulina tablets and powders are vegan-friendly.
+Most spirulina tablets and powders are vegan-friendly unless they’re made with gelatin.

 What to look for in a quality spirulina supplement

 Not all added ingredients are harmful, but supplements with fewer ingredients tend to have a higher spirulina content.
 Additionally, avoiding added ingredients will help ensure that your supplement is vegan-friendly and generally healthier.